tech4germany/open-data-process-guide/README.md

 </details>

-# Team & project partners
+# Team and project partners

 We are the Team **Open Data Portal** of the [2020 Tech4Germany fellowship](https://tech.4germany.org/fellowship-2020/) (from left to right):
 - [Tjorven Rohwer](https://www.linkedin.com/in/tjorvenrohwer/)